The Bearpit, Bristol: Origins and naming

 St James's Fair by Samuel Colman, 1824, depicts the fair that once took place in the area.

 St James Barton developed as an open marketplace at the northern edge of medieval Bristol.
-From 1238 a fifteen-day summer fair associated with St James' Priory, one of the largest in England, was held on the site until 1837.
-During the eighteenth century the south-west corner of the site was dominated by St James’s Square, a private Georgian square established c.
+From 1238 until 1837 a fifteen-day summer fair associated with St James' Priory, one of the largest in England, was partly held in this area, being centred on the St James churchyard.
+During the eighteenth century the south-east corner of the site was adjacent to St James’s Square, a private Georgian square established c.
 1716.
 After bomb damage from the Bristol Blitz, the surviving terraces fell into rapid decline, and the entire square was demolished during the 1960s redevelopment programme that created the present roundabout that is named after the original area.
 The modern nickname "Bearpit" is first attested among city street sweeping staff in the 1970s and refers to the sunken, amphitheatre-like plan of the post-war junction that resembled a zoo's bear enclosure.